 Getting too much Fiber.

-As you have seen fiber getting adequate fiber in your diet can be benefits.
+As you have seen fiber getting adequate fiber in your diet can be beneficial.
 Getting too much fiber in your diet can cause gas, bloating, abdominal and/or diarrhea.
 Excessive intakes of fiber may also lower the absorption of certain minerals.

 Ask your doctor or a registered dietitian how much fiber is right for you.